Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Approach

+where $p$ indicates each pixel location.
+To evaluate the reliability of the prediction results, we calculate the confidence scores of each foreground prediction map using different input domains.
+Based on a simple clipping function, the confidence map $\phi \in [0,h]^{H \times W}$ is calculated as

 where $h \in [0,0.5]$ is a pre-defined threshold value.
-Finally, confidence score $\alpha$ can be obtained as
+Finally, the confidence score $\alpha$ can be obtained as

-$\alpha$ represents overall confidence score of the network prediction, as it is the sum of clearly distinguishable pixels' degree of certainty (either clear background or clear foreground).
-By comparing $\alpha$ of different prediction results, we can evaluate which output is more reliable, i.e., which source information is more useful for motion encoder.
-After selecting the prediction result, final segmentation mask can be generated from $\omega$.
-For example, in Figure~\ref{figure3}, providing an RGB image to motion encoder shows higher $\alpha$ value compared to providing an optical flow map.
-In this case, final prediction is obtained without using motion cues.
+The variable $\alpha$ quantifies the overall confidence in the network's predictions by summing the certainty of clearly distinguishable pixels (either definite background or foreground).
+By comparing $\alpha$ across II and IF inference results, we identify the more reliable output, indicating which input domain is better suited for the motion encoder.
+The most reliable prediction is then used to generate the final segmentation mask from $\omega$.
+For example, as shown in Figure~\ref{figure3}, providing an RGB image to the motion encoder results in a higher $\alpha$ value than using an optical flow map.
+In this case, the final prediction is made without relying on motion cues.

+The proposed adaptive output selection mechanism significantly enhances system stability by enabling the final segmentation mask to be selected from two independently inferred outputs (II inference and IF inference) based on a confidence score comparison.
+However, this approach introduces additional computational overhead during inference, which inevitably slows down inference speed and impacts the system's applicability.
+To address this limitation, we propose an acceleration protocol leveraging batch computation on GPU devices.
+Instead of executing the system twice, we bind the source data along the batch dimension before the feature embedding process.
+Subsequently, all encoding and decoding steps are executed in a single pass using the batch protocol.
+Once the final prediction map $\omega$ is obtained, the results are split into individual elements corresponding to each batch entry.
+The pipeline for the accelerated adaptive output selection is detailed in Algorithm~\ref{algorithm3}.